 Paint Your Own Akabeko

 The akabeko legend started at Enzoji Temple in Yanaizu Town, in the Aizu region.
-The construction of this temple began in the year 807, but due to a huge earthquake at the end of the seventeenth century, repair work begun in 1617.
+The construction of this temple began in the year 807, but due to a huge earthquake at the end of the seventeenth century, it had to be repaired in 1617.
 It was during the reconstruction of the temple that the akabeko became a folk legend.

-It is said that moving the wood and other supplies necessary for the reconstruction work was incredibly difficult, because materials had to be transported from various villages upstream of Tadami River.
-The materials were heavy and the journey to the temple long.
+It is said that moving the wood and other supplies necessary for the reconstruction work was incredibly difficult because materials had to be transported from various villages upstream of the Tadami River.
+The materials were heavy and the journey to the temple was long.
 Cattle were used to transport materials, but many struggled to bear their loads.

 A number of statues of the cow were built inside the temple grounds so that the people of Yanaizu could express their gratitude to the akabeko.